chhameed/FTP/README.md

 # FTP
-A class for FTP connect, by using its basic functions
+A php class for work with FTP (only work with FTP),

+You are free to use & made any modification if needed.